Petition for Writ of Certiorari · Verbatim

 Issue IV · What It Means to "Raise" an IssueFull Argument

-Whether a court may deem an issue properly "raised" when the movant merely discusses a bare topic without submitting supporting evidence, in direct conflict with the non‑conclusory mandate of Suncor.
+Whether a court may deem an issue properly "raised" when the movant vaguely discusses a general topic without submitting supporting evidence, thereby rewriting Suncor’s mandate into a mere pleading standard.

 Finally, the Panel held that Defendant's MSJ "put Montgomery on notice" because it "raised the shopkeeper's privilege and specifically claimed that he exited the store with merchandise, refused to show a receipt, and was suspected of theft."
 Opinion at ¶ 35.
 This holding directly contravenes the established principle of Suncor v.
 Aspen: